bigskysoftware/htmx/www/content/essays/hypermedia-on-whatever-youd-like.md

 And when we say "whatever", we really mean it.

-Here is a screenshot of the [htmx discord](/discord)'s HOWL subsection recently:
+Here is a screenshot of the [htmx discord](/discord)'s HOWL subsection recently.
+Note that these are just the channels that happen to have active traffic, there are many more.

 <div style="text-align: center; padding: 16px">
 <img src="/img/howl-channels.png">